Clinics & Services

 Some minor surgery procedures are performed in normal surgery times.

 Medicals for special purposes, for example pre-employment, fitness to travel and insurance, may be arranged by appointment.
 A fee will be payable.
 A list of fees is displayed at reception.

 Flu Vaccinations/Pneumococcal Vaccinations

-Flu vaccinations are available from October each year for those at risk, including patients over 65 years of age, diabetics, severe asthmatics and those suffering with chronic heart or lung conditions and renal problems.
+Flu vaccinations are available each year for those at risk, including patients over 65 years of age, diabetics, severe asthmatics and those suffering with chronic heart or lung conditions and renal problems.
 Appointments must be booked through the reception team.